 - Be sent via certified mail.

-- Describe the behavior that must be corrected, in this case, moving out of the rental property.
+- Describe the behavior that must be corrected.
+In this case, the tenant should move out of the rental property.

-- Give the tenant a certain number of days to do so, which is determined by state law, but three to seven days is common.
+- Give the tenant a certain number of days to do so, which is determined by state law.
+Three to seven days is common.

-- The court will notify the tenant of the eviction proceedings.
-The tenant can decide to move out before the court date, or can decide to wait until the court date to plead their case or try to be granted a stay.
+The court will notify the tenant of the eviction proceedings.
+The tenant can decide to move out before the court date or can appear in court to plead their case or to try to be granted a stay.

-- If the landlord has not signed a new lease with the tenant at sufferance, the landlord has the right to find a new tenant to live in the rental unit.
-Once a new tenant has been found, the landlord can serve the current tenant with a notice to quit and move out of the rental so that the new tenant can move in.
-If the current tenant refuses to move, the landlord will have to file an eviction.
+A landlord has the right to find a new tenant to live in the rental unit if they haven't signed a new lease with the tenant at sufferance.
+The landlord can serve the current tenant with a notice to quit and to move out of the rental so a new tenant can move in.
+The landlord would have to file for eviction if the current tenant refuses to move.